IanDxSSXX/ReNest/README.md

   // default using class name(in this case is Paper) to set different theme for different class
   // if you don't want some class to be polluted, use a themeTag() to add a appendix(in this case is Paper_another)
   // @Theme in hook equals to useTheme(themes, initialThemeName)
-  // any element inside ThemeProvider can directly current "myThemes" by using this.themeState to change theme
+  // any view inside ThemeProvider can directly current "myThemes" by using this.themeState to change theme
   @Theme myThemes = [{
     firstTheme: {
       Paper: {